-Ever heard the sad tale of a staggering repair bill from a broken timing belt?
+Ever heard the sad tale of a staggeringly steep repair bill from a broken timing belt?
 Bad news.
 Let's take a lesson from their woes and remember to think about our timing belt.

-The timing belt is a toothed rubber belt .
-But some cars use a timing chain or timing gears instead of a belt.
-Timing chains and gears are much more durable, but manufacturers are using belts more because they are quieter - and cheaper.
+The timing belt is a toothed rubber belt.
+But some vehicles use a timing chain or timing gears instead of a belt.
+Timing chains and gears are much more durable, but vehicle manufactures are using belts more because they are quieter - and cheaper.
 If you have a small or mid-sized passenger car, crossover or mini-van, chances are you have a timing belt.

 Unfortunately, timing belts fail without any warning.
-That shuts you down right away.
-A technician can inspect your timing belt and look for cracks and looseness.
-But getting to the belt to take a look can be almost as much work as changing it on some cars.
+That shuts your engine down right away.
+Your pros at Mackert Automotive LLC can inspect your timing belt and look for cracks and looseness.
+But getting to the belt to take a look can be almost as much work as changing it on some vehicles.
 That's why manufacturers recommend replacing the belt from time to time.
-For most vehicles it's from 60,000 to 90,000 miles or 95,000 to a 145,000 kilometers.
-If your owners' manual doesn't specify an interval, ask your service advisor at Mackert Automotive.
+For most vehicles it's from 60,000 to 90,000 miles or 95,000 to 145,000 kilometers.
+If your owner's manual doesn't specify an interval, ask your service advisor at Mackert Automotive LLC.

-One AutoNetTV producer has had two timing belts fail.
+Someone we know, who shall remain anonymous, has had two timing belts fail.
 The first was while he was waiting at a stop light - that repair cost several thousand dollars.
 The second was while driving on the highway - that one cost more than twice as much.
 Both had the cars out in the shop for three weeks.
-His cars had what we call "interference engines", meaning that the valves and pistons are very close to each other.
+His cars had what we call "interference engines," meaning that the valves and pistons are very close to each other.
 If the timing belt slips even one notch, the pistons will slam into the open valves.
-That's why our friend's highway failure was so much more expensive - his engine was traveling so fast that the valves were smashed and they chewed up the cylinder head.
+That's why our friend's highway failure was so much more - his engine was traveling so fast that the valves were smashed and they chewed up the cylinder head.

 A non-interference engine will just shut down if the timing belt breaks.
 You're stranded, but the engine doesn't suffer permanent damage.
 In both cases, our hapless friend was just a couple oil changes past the recommended interval for changing the timing belt.
-This is one of those things that you just cannot put off.
-Now replacing a timing belt is not cheap - but repairs for a broken belt can be many times as much.
+This is one of those things that GIG HARBOR drivers just cannot put off.
+Now replacing a timing belt is not cheap - but repairs for a broken belt can be far more expensive.

-Check your owners' manual right away - especially if you have more than a 60,000 miles or 95,000 kilometers.
+The team at Mackert Automotive LLC recommends GIG HARBOR drivers check their owners' manual ASAP - especially if you have more than a 60,000 miles or 95,000 kilometers.
 You may need to get that belt replaced right away.
 And on many cars, the timing belt drives the water pump.
 So, it may be a good idea to replace the water pump while you're at it because 90% of the work required for the new pump is already done with the belt change.
-Doing both at the same time saves you a lot of money because as they say, "timing's everything".
+Doing both at the same time saves you a lot of money because as they say, "timing's everything."